Morpho-lang/morpho/README.md

     git clone https://github.com/Morpho-lang/morpho.git

-4. Navigate to the `morpho5` folder and build the application:
+4. Navigate to the `morpho5` folder within the downloaded repository and build the application:

     cd morpho/morpho5

     make install

+(Some users may need to use `sudo make install`)

-5. Navigate to the `morpho5` folder and build the viewer application:
+5. Navigate to the `morphoview` folder and build the viewer application:

     cd ../morphoview

     make install

+(Some users may need to use `sudo make install`)

 6. Check that the application works by typing